Of all the paths you take in life, make sure a few of them are dirt. John Muir

 Giving.
 Being of service.
 Carrying the message.
 Thinking more of others.

 What do you have to offer?
 You’re not ready.
 You’re not well enough.
-You don’t know enough yet (I can go on and on, but you get my drift).
+You don’t know enough yet.

 Last night it was becoming clearer, and then today at church… I think God was giving me a message: